 The optimum performance of an organization relies on the application of operational discipline across functions, departments, and hierarchies because of inter-dependencies.

 Operational discipline can only be effective when adopted by the whole organization.
 Quality manufacturing relies on each of the types of standards we have discussed above being managed by the appropriate part of the organization to strive for zero defects.

 Organizational discipline relies on a framework.
 Building a management system that visualizes the roles and responsibilities for standards is the role of a pillar in the operational excellence system that Performance Solutions by Milliken has developed based on its own manufacturing experience.
 A Daily Management System is a fundamental part of the routine of each vertical tier of an organization and each horizontal function.
 The establishment of review and response meetings brings together the functions and departments.
 It’s all about the right people looking at the right topics on the right frequency in a routine and rigorous way.

-Operational Discipline is a mindset, a way of thinking, but it can be realized in a number of very concrete and tangible ways.
-It doesn’t just exist in people heads; it can be brought to life in every facet of an organization.
+Operational Discipline is a mindset, a way of thinking, but it can be realised in a number of very concrete and tangible ways.
+It doesn’t just exist in people head’s, it can be brought to life in every facet of an organisation.

 As is often the case establishing Operational Discipline requires leadership commitment; a robust structure; associate engagement and a change agent to teach, coach and mentor.

 It is impossible for any organization to aim for perfection without Operational Discipline and it is a daunting undertaking to discover, sustain and improve your ‘standards’.